sceccotti89/Distributed-File-System/README.md

 ## Introduction

-The file system is implemented as a key value map of type (string, file) with the following operations:
+The file system is implemented as a key-value map of type (string, file) with the following operations:

 - **get**(key) to retrieve a file from the system;
 - **put**(key) to store a file in the system;